yojitacharya/yojitacharya/README.md

 - 👀 I’m interested in game development
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me go away
+- 📫 How to reach me: go away

 <!---
 yojitacharya/yojitacharya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.